-130. NSC meeting, 18 June 1969, p.
-141. This should not be understood as a quirk of Nixon's personality.
+130 NSC meeting, 18 June 1969, FRUS 1969-76, Vol. XXXIV, p.
+141 (link).
+This should not be understood as a quirk of Nixon's personality.
 U.S. officials had deliberately sought to mislead the public about these matters well before Nixon came to power.
-As a former high-ranking official in the Johnson administration told Desmond Ball in 1971, the basic war plan, with its great emphasis on counterforce, had not been changed in any fundamental way since 1962, but "all public officials" had "learned to talk in public only about deterrence and city attacks.
+As a former high Johnson administration official told Desmond Ball in 1971, the basic war plan, with the great emphasis it placed on counterforce, had not been changed in any fundamental way since 1962, but "all public officials" had "learned to talk in public only about deterrence and city attacks.
 No war-fighting, no city-sparing."
 See Ball, Déjà Vu, pp. 16-17.
-The U.S. government's tendency to play down its interest in counterforce continued even after some of the most basic facts were in the public record.
-Kissinger suggested in his memoirs that new U.S. programs, like the Trident submarine and the new Trident missiles that would be deployed on it, would simply enhance U.S. second-strike capabilities.
+And the playing down of America's interest in counterforce continued even after some of the most basic facts were in the public record.
+Thus Kissinger suggested in his memoirs that America's new programs, like the Trident submarine and the new Trident missiles that would be deployed on them, would simply enhance America's second-strike capability.
 The Trident program, he wrote, "gave us no counterforce capability because SLBMs were generally not accurate enough to pinpoint silos and presented technical problems of simultaneous launching."
 Kissinger, Years of Upheaval, p.
-273 (see also pp. 262, 1008).
-But in fact one of the main purposes of the Trident force was to provide the United States with a major survivable counterforce capability.
-See Green, Revolution That Failed, pp. 33, 125, 131-132, 147.
-None of this was kept secret at the time.
-In April 1976, for example, Ford gave a speech in which he boasted that his administration had "laid the keel for the first of a new class of nuclear submarines to be armed with the most accurate submarine ballistic missiles in the world.
+273; see also pp. 262, 1008.
+But one of the main purposes of the Trident force being developed was in fact to provide America was a major survivable counterforce capability.
+See Green, Revolution that Failed, pp. 33, 125, 130-131.
+And none of this was kept secret at the time.
+Ford, for example, in an April 1976 speech boasted that his administration had "laid the keel for the first of a new class of nuclear submarines to be armed with the most accurate submarine ballistic missiles in the world.
 The Trident missile fleet will be the foundation for a formidable, technologically superior force through the 1980s."
-Scholars and journalists at the time understood that extreme accuracy was important only for attacking hard targets like ICBM silos; attacks on cities obviously did not have to be highly accurate.
-The Ford speech is quoted in FRUS, 1969-1976, Vol. XXXV, p.
-333, and is by no means the only example that could be cited.
-As Graham Spinardi points out, the Pentagon in 1976 openly stated that it wanted the new submarines to have the ability to "strike hard targets" as a "hedge against dependence on ICBMs."
-See Graham Spinardi, "Why the U.S. Navy Went for Hard-Target Counterforce in Trident II (And Why It Didn't Get There Sooner)," International Security, Vol. 15, No. 2 (Fall 1990), p.
+It was widely understood that accuracy was important only for attacking hard targets like ICBM silos; attacks on cities obviously did not have to be too accurate.
+The Ford speech is quoted in FRUS 1969-76, Vol. XXXV, p.
+333 (link).
+This is by no means the only example that could be cited.
+As Graham Spinardi points out, in 1976 the Pentagon openly stated that it wanted the new submarines to have the ability to "strike hard targets" as a "hedge against dependence on ICBMs."
+Graham Spinardi, "Why the U.S. Navy went for Hard-Target Counterforce in Trident II: (And Why it Didn't Get There Sooner)," International Security, Vol. 15, No. 2 (Fall 1990) (link), p.
 177.